Vital Records Online

 Learn how to order a copy of your Utah birth certificate from the Utah Department of Health - Office of Vital Records and Statistics (OVRS).
 The current processing time is a minimum of three weeks.
 A copy of a Utah birth certificate costs $22.00, and additional copies cost $10.00 each when requested in the same order.
 Expedited processing is available for a $15.00 fee.
 Authorized individuals include the person on record, certain family members, and legal representatives.

-How to Order State of Utah Birth Certificates
+How to Order State of Utah Birth Certificate

 Person ordering a birth certificate with a phone using VRO